praneu/AWS-notes/README.md

      visiting the main origin.
-     The requests won’t be fulfilled unless the other origin allows for the requests, using CORS Headers (also called the Access-Control-Allow-Origin)
+     The requests won’t be fulfilled unless the other origin allows for the requests, using CORS Headers (also called the Access-Control-Allow-Origin) -- S3 Access log
+      S3 Access log are use to access the logs from any account.
+Any request made will be authozized or denied will be logged into the S3 Bucket.
+      Do not set the logging bucket to be the monitor bucket as is creates a logging loop growing the bucket exponentially.